thienan11/MappingForSocialJustice/face_blurring/README.md

 ## Installation

 1. Clone the repository or download the files to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the this directory (face_blurring).
 3. Before moving on, it's recommended to create a virtual environment for the project to isolate its dependencies.
 This can be done through a library like [virtualenv](https://pypi.org/project/virtualenv/) or simply running `python3 -m venv env_name` in your terminal.
 Make sure to activate it after creating it.
 4. Locate `requirements.txt` file, which lists the dependencies needed for the project.
 5. To install the required dependencies, run the following command in your terminal: